Gyanthakur/CureConnect/README.md

    npm install
    ```

-4. Create a .env file in the root directory and add the necessary environment variables:
+4. Create a dotenv file in the root directory and add the necessary environment variables:

    ```bash
    MONGO_URI=your_mongodb_connection_string